carlosmorin/petstotre-api/README.md

   }
 ]

+description:
-description: Update a category data
+Returns a category updated
+A successful request will result in a *200 OK* status code
 ```

 ```